 Is Your Child Ready for School, Emotionally and Socially?

-‘School readiness’ essentially means that your child can complete simple tasks independently and is ready to learn, but there are several key skills and behaviours which contribute.
+What does ‘school-readiness’ really mean in practice though?
+Essentially that your child can complete simple tasks independently and is ready to learn.
+There are, however, several key skills and behaviours which contribute.
 In our last blog, we looked at skills.
-In this one, our focus is on the key behaviours.
-Don’t worry if your child is weaker in any one area.
-Like adults, all children are different, and each have their own strengths and weaknesses.
-Focusing some time on any weaker areas over the next few weeks, however, may put your child in a stronger position for school.
+In this one, our focus is on the key behaviour below:

 1. Independence